Learning-to-Defer with Expert-Conditional Advice: Conclusion

 \section{Conclusion}

 We introduced \emph{Learning-to-Defer with advice}, a setting in which the system must decide not only which expert should act, but also which additional information that expert should receive.
-We show that a broad family of natural separated router-query surrogates can be Fisher inconsistent even in the smallest non-trivial setting.
-We gave an augmented surrogate that learns directly over the composite expert-advice action space and proved an $\mathcal{H}$-consistency guarantee.
-Empirically, the resulting method improves over standard Learning-to-Defer across language, tabular, and multi-modal settings, while adapting its advice-acquisition behavior to the cost regime.
-More broadly, these results show that once information acquisition is expert dependent, Learning-to-Defer must reason not only about \emph{who} acts, but also about \emph{what they get to see}.
+A broad family of natural separated router-query surrogates is not Bayes consistent even in the smallest non-trivial case; we gave an augmented surrogate that learns directly over the composite expert-advice action space and proved an $\mathcal{H}$-consistency guarantee.
+Empirically, the resulting method improves over Learning-to-Defer across language, tabular, and multi-modal benchmarks while adapting its advice acquisition to the cost regime.
+Once information acquisition is expert dependent, Learning-to-Defer must reason not only about \emph{who} acts, but also about \emph{what they get to see}.